 The age to have an eyelid lift varies from person to person.
-People age at different rates and certainly all people do not feel the same about the changes that come with age.
-Also, a person may opt to have both upper and lower eyelids lifted; or simply an upper or lower eyelid lift alone.
+People age at different rates, and indeed, all people do not feel the same about the changes that come with age.
+A person may also opt to have both upper and lower eyelids lifted, or simply an upper or lower eyelid lift alone.

 What is the difference between lower eyelid surgery through an internal incision versus an external incision?

 Eyelid surgery through an internal incision is called a transconjunctival blepharoplasty.
-This means that the incision is made on the inside of the eyelid.
+This surgical approach means that the incision is made on the inside of the eyelid.
 Therefore, there is no external incision.
-This is a good technique to remove “fat bags,” but does not tighten the skin.
-This procedure is appropriate for younger patients with good-quality skin tone that is still elastic.
+The internal incision is an excellent technique to remove “fat bags” but does not tighten the skin.
+This procedure is appropriate for younger patients with a good-quality skin tone that is still elastic.

 The external eyelid lift is through an incision made just below the eyelash line.
 The advantage is that more tissue layers can be treated.
 The fat can be removed, the muscle tightened or trimmed, and the fat re-positioned.

-Dr. Delgado addresses the needs of each patient individually, explaining the advantages and disadvantages of each surgical approach.
+Dr. Delgado addresses each patient’s needs individually, explaining the advantages and disadvantages of each surgical approach.

 Can other surgical procedures be done during the same operation?

 Yes, patients who undergo blepharoplasty frequently choose to have additional facial procedures done at the same time.
-This may be a complete facelift, which includes the eyelid lift, an endoscopic brow lift, and a lower face and neck lift.
+Some added procedures may be a complete facelift, including the eyelid lift, an endoscopic brow lift, and a lower face and neck lift.
 Other non-facial surgical procedures, such as breast surgery or body contouring, can also be done in conjunction with an eyelid lift.

 Is there a chance that I could go blind in one eye?

 Unfortunately, yes.
-This complication is very rare, but does occur with 0.02% of blepharoplasties.
+This complication is infrequent but does occur with 0.02% of blepharoplasties.
 It occurs due to bleeding and is caused by a vein or artery that begins to bleed.
-This can be successfully treated if caught in time.
+The hematoma (bleeding) can be successfully treated if caught in time.

 Is it a difficult recovery?

-The upper eyelid lift is an easy recovery.
-The lower eyelid surgery is a more difficult recovery, particularly when an external incision is made and several layers are tightened.
+The upper eyelid lift is generally an easy recovery.
+The lower eyelid surgery is typically a more difficult recovery, mainly when an external incision is made and several layers are tightened.
 The eyes are very sensitive and highly reactive, and though pain is not the issue, the area becomes tight from swelling.
 At times, this swelling can temporarily affect tear duct function.